konstantine-v/groq-telegram/README.md

 ## Groq-Telegram

-A template for chatting with Groq models in Telegram.
+A template for chatting with Groq models in Telegram using TypeScript

 ## Prerequisites